Kirsty Wark: Public controversies

 On 3 November 2016, Andrew Rosindell, a Conservative MP, argued in an early day motion for a return to the broadcasting of the national anthem (named "God Save the Queen") at the end of BBC One transmissions each day (The practice was dropped in 1997, ostensibly due to BBC One adopting 24-hour broadcasting by simulcasting BBC News 24 overnight, rendering closedown obsolete), to commemorate the Brexit vote and Britain's subsequent withdrawing from the European Union.
-At the evening of the same day, BBC Two's Newsnight programme ended its nightly broadcast with host of that night Kirsty Wark saying that they were "incredibly happy to oblige" Rosindell's request, and then played a clip of the Sex Pistols' similarly named song, much to Rosindell's discontent.
+At the evening of the same day, BBC Two's Newsnight programme ended its nightly broadcast with that night's host Wark saying that they were "incredibly happy to oblige" Rosindell's request, and then played a clip of the Sex Pistols' similarly named song, much to Rosindell's discontent.

 Wark attracted further controversy in relation to Alex Salmond in 2020.
 She presented a documentary about Salmond's trial on sexual assault charges, for which he was acquitted.
 The documentary aired several months after the end of the trial and featured both supporters and detractors of Alex Salmond reflecting on the case.
 Some of the women who accused Salmond spoke about the case for the first time.
 The programme received over 900 complaints from those who believed it was biased against Salmond.
 The BBC said that the outcome of the trial was "fairly reflected in the programme", with the programme aiming to look at the wider political consequences of the case rather than rerunning Salmond's trial.
 The BBC also said that Salmond had been asked to take part in the programme but had refused.
 The BBC said the programme contained Jim Sillars and Kenny MacAskill, who were supporters of Salmond.
 A later news story said that Salmond was considering taking legal action against the BBC, and possibly against Wark.

+In October 2023 Wark was widely criticized when she interviewed Husam Zomlot, the head of the Palestinian Mission to the United Kingdom, a politician with no ties whatsoever to Hamas.
+Zomlot described how six of his family members had been killed by Israeli airstrikes on the Gaza Strip during the Gaza war.
+Wark reacted this way: “I’m sorry for your own personal loss.
+I mean, can I just be clear, though, you cannot condone the killing of civilians in Israel, can you?”